 Prediction markets (or prediction polls) offer 3 main advantages for companies and governments seeking a clearer view of the future:

-- They shine under uncertainty.
+- Prediction markets shine under uncertainty.
 They excel at accurate prediction where other methods fail because they do not rely on AI crunching structured data, but on the informed guesswork of a diversely minded crowd of humans. (hence “crowd forecasting”)

-- They offer precise predictions expressed as probability forecasts.
+- Prediction markets offer precise predictions expressed as probability forecasts.
 Saying an event is “probable” means different things to different people.
 “Probable” could mean a 60% chance to one person, but 85% to another.
 Numbers make things crystal clear, so you can make an informed decision.

 The first modern prediction market began in 1988 as an academic research project at the University of Iowa’s Tippie College of Business and offered forecasts on that year’s US presidential election.
 The World Wide Web soon enabled the launch of larger prediction markets targeted at the general public, sometimes bearing other names, like betting exchanges or idea futures.